hybridgroup/gobot/platforms/friendlyelec/nanopi/README.md

 # NanoPi Boards

-The FriendlyARM NanoPi Boards are single board SoC computers with different hardware design.
+The FriendlyELEC NanoPi Boards are single board SoC computers with different hardware design.
 It has built-in GPIO, PWM, SPI, and I2C interfaces.

-For more info about the NanoPi Boards, go to [https://wiki.friendlyelec.com/wiki/index.php/Main_Page](https://wiki.friendlyelec.com/wiki/index.php/Main_Page).
+For more info about the NanoPi Boards, go to [https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_NEO).

 ## How to Install